 BS Degree in Materials Management: Info on Bachelors Degrees

-In most cases, the employment rate for materials managers is expected to increase much faster than average across all national occupations.
+The employment rate for materials managers is expected to increase slower than the average across all national occupations.
 Materials managers most often have bachelor's degrees in operations management.

 Bachelor of Science in Operations Management